Explore our newest colors - free samples available

 April 04, 2023 8 min read

 The range hood is one of the best appliances for keeping the air in your kitchen free of harmful pollutants and cooking particles.
-It has parts like the main hoods, ductwork, and vents that all fit together nicely into the ubiquitous air-cleaning device we all need to maintain clean air in the kitchen.
+It has parts like the vent, hood body, filters, motors, and ductwork.
+They all fit together into the air-cleaning device that maintains clean kitchen air.

 Installing a vent for your range hood falls into the home installation category of what you can do but with specific directions.
-If you want to put your home DIY skills to the test, then you are reading the right guide on how to properly install a range hood vent.
+If you want to put your home DIY skills to the test, then you are reading the right guide.
+Read on, and let's help you upgrade your air quality.

 There are several types of vented range hoods, each with different vent locations.